 Connor Burns is one of the most exciting emerging acts on the Scottish comedy circuit in recent years.
 His meteoric rise through the comedy ranks since his first-ever open spot in October of 2017 has already seen Connor create and tour three punchline-packed solo shows.
 Hilarious, relatable, all-the-while served up with superb material, brilliant delivery and proper belly laughs, Connor is hailed as Scotland’s fastest-rising comedy talent.

 [Click on any of the headings below to expand their text.]

-Remarkably, given his relatively short time in the industry, Connor has already made a considerable impression via his writing talents, with credits including material for Larry Dean’s BBC’s Mock the Week appearance.
-He is head writer and co-host of Tom Stade’s Dangerous Space’, an immersive online comedy chat show that takes a humorous approach to tackling some of the heftier subjects in modern society such as censorship, religion and conspiracy theories.
+Remarkably, given his relatively short time in the industry, Connor has already made a considerable impression via his writing talents, with credits including material for Larry Dean on BBC’s Mock the Week and head writer and co-host of Tom Stade’s Dangerous Space, an immersive online comedy chat show.

 – The Stand

 [Click on each thumbnail below to view a larger image.]